 That pain can get worse whenever you use the hand a lot for repetitive tasks.
 For example, typing on a computer keyboard or gripping utensils in the kitchen can cause discomfort.
 You may also lose strength in your hands.
 Weakness in your hands can make it hard to do even the simplest everyday tasks, such as opening jars.

 There are some medicinal options for treating hand arthritis.
 You can take oral pain relieving medicines.
 You can also get steroid injections in your joints, and splint your hands to give them support.
+There are a variety of splints available on Amazon.com.
 If these options don’t work, you may need to have surgery to fix the damaged joint.

 There are many home treatments you can use to reduce the pain and disability of arthritis.
 One easy and noninvasive way to keep the joints flexible, improve range of motion, and relieve arthritis pain is by doing hand exercises.